-This first look at the diurnal cycle in GERB data highlights the effectiveness of high temporal resolution satellite data for exploring the diurnal cycle in the atmosphere and at the land surface.
-Principal component analysis proves a powerful tool for separating physical modes of variation such as surface and cloud responses.
-There is a clear orographic influence on the diurnal development of cloudiness over Africa.
-A coherent diurnal cycle of convection over the northern coast of Brazil and the Gulf of Guinea is also found,
+[17] This first look at the diurnal cycle in GERB data highlights the effectiveness of high temporal resolution satellite data for exploring the diurnal cycle in the atmosphere and at the land surface.
+Following Smith and Rutan [2003], we have shown that principal component analysis provides a powerful tool for analysing the diurnal cycle, because the physical signals of surface heating and cloud response in EOFs 1 and 2 are clearly identified.
+There is a distinct orographic influence on the diurnal development of cloudiness over Africa.
+A coherent diurnal cycle of convection over the northern coast of Brazil and the Gulf of Guinea is also found, suggesting a modulation by the diurnally varying contrast between land and ocean.

-This quantitative assessment of OLR variations can readily be expanded using additional atmospheric observations, reanalyses and models.
+[18] This quantitative assessment of OLR variations can readily be expanded using additional atmospheric observations, reanalyses and models.
 A specific application involves water vapour and its diurnal cycle in relation to that of clouds.
 Water vapour channel radiances from the SEVIRI imager [Schmetz et al., 2002] are currently being analysed to study variations in upper tropospheric humidity.
 The methodology described in the present study can also be used to evaluate diurnal variations in numerical weather prediction and climate models, especially when the models have high spatial resolution.